 Remember, the free meal might be part of a strategy to soften you up.
+High pressure tactics to get you to sign, provide account information or money should be a red flag.
+Take time to research the salesperson and the investment.
 The hard sell might come later during subsequent phone calls from the event sponsor.
 If the investment has a prospectus, ask for a copy.
 Also, confirm that the investment has been registered with the SEC or your state’s securities regulator.
 With very few exceptions, all investments need to be registered.

 Some other tips include getting other opinions – perhaps talk to another financial advisor, or discuss the investment with friends and family.
-Keeping these tips in mind before and after you attend a free lunch seminar can help you avoid some serious heartburn later.
+Keeping these tips in mind before and after you attend a free lunch seminar can help you avoid becoming a victim of elder financial fraud.